CTP insurance in Queensland

-The majority of your CTP insurance premiums go to your chosen insurer, but a levy is set aside for the nominal defendant.
+The majority of your CTP insurance premiums go to your chosen insurer, but a levy is set aside for the nominal defendant in QLD.

-The nominal defendant comes in to cover uninsured motorists following an accident, and is also responsible for supporting claims that could not be paid in the event of insurer insolvency.
+The nominal defendant is designed to cover uninsured motorists following an accident, and is also responsible for supporting claims that couldn't be paid if an insurer was to go bust.

-The exact level of cover can vary between insurers, but generally your policy indemnifies you for financial liability in the event of you being responsible for another person’s injury while driving a vehicle.
+Cover can vary between insurers, but when it comes to CTP, most will do one thing: cover you for financial liability in the event that you are responsible for the injury or death of another person while driving a vehicle.
+This includes:

 - Passengers in your car

 - Other drivers and their passengers